On unitarizability and Arthur packets: Introduction

-The structure of the paper is following.
-The section \ref{sec: notation} introduces the notation of the representation theory of classical $p$-adic groups, while the section \ref{MPAP} collects the notation and some facts of M\oe glin construction of Arthur packets.
-The sections \ref{sec: >1}, \ref{sec: 0}, \ref{sec: 1/2} and \ref{sec: 1} bring constructions of families of Arthur representations corresponding to reducibility points $>1$, $0$, $\tfrac12$ and $1$ respectively.
+The structure of the paper is the following.
+Section \ref{sec: notation} introduces the notation of the representation theory of classical $p$-adic groups, while section \ref{MPAP} collects the notation and some facts about the M\oe glin construction of Arthur packets.
+Sections \ref{sec: >1}, \ref{sec: 0}, \ref{sec: 1/2} and \ref{sec: 1} bring the constructions of families of Arthur representations corresponding to four types of reducibility points.
+In section \ref{sec: >1} we consider the case of reducibility $>1$, where details of all the proofs are presented.
+In sections \ref{sec: 0}, \ref{sec: 1/2} and \ref{sec: 1} the cases of reducibility points $0$, $\tfrac12$ and $1$ are considered respectively.
+The proofs of the claims in sections \ref{sec: 0}, \ref{sec: 1/2} and \ref{sec: 1} are obtained using similar ideas and techniques as the proofs of the corresponding claims in section \ref{sec: >1}.
+Because of this, we completely omit proofs in sections \ref{sec: 0}, \ref{sec: 1/2} and \ref{sec: 1}.
 In the last section we show that each irreducible unitarizable subquotient of a critical point in corank $\leq 3$ is of Arthur class.
-The fact that intermediate representations of simplest complementary series can be of Arthur class when reducibility exponent is $>1$ is shown in the Appendix (\ref{sec: intermediate}).
+In the Appendix we show that some of the simplest complementary series can be of Arthur class when reducibility exponent is $>1$.